dataforgoodfr/13_democratiser_sobriete/stream3_visualization/Well-being/README.md

 git push origin visualizations-combined

 # 3. Push to Clever Cloud for automatic deployment
+# Note: Replace 'clever-well-being' with your actual Clever Cloud remote name
 git push clever-well-being visualizations-combined:master
 ```

-**Note:** The Clever Cloud remote is configured as `clever-well-being`.
+**Note:** The Clever Cloud remote name should be verified in your local git configuration.
 After pushing, Clever Cloud will automatically redeploy your application with the new changes.

 ### Recent Improvements (August 2024)
-- **Directory Cleanup**: Removed 15+ outdated files and Archive directory
+- **Directory Cleanup**: Removed outdated files and improved organization
 - **Indicator Names**: Updated primary indicators to use user-friendly descriptions
 - **Dashboard Enhancement**: Modified interface to display descriptive names instead of codes
 - **Start Script**: Updated to use correct filename (`app.py`)